Omberacetam

-N-Phenylacetyl--prolylglycine ethyl ester is promoted as a nootropic and is a prodrug of cyclic glycine-proline.
-Other names include the brand name Noopept (Ноопепт), developmental code GVS-111; proposed INN omberacetam.
+Omberacetam, also known as N-Phenylacetyl--prolylglycine ethyl ester, is promoted as a nootropic and is a prodrug of cyclic glycine-proline.
+Other names include the brand name Noopept (Ноопепт), developmental code GVS-111.

 Its synthesis was first reported in 1996.
-It is orally available, and as of 2017 its metabolism and elimination half-life were not well understood, and cycloprolylglycine has not been measured in humans following administration.
-In cell culture, cycloprolylglycine increases brain derived neurotrophic factor (BDNF).
+It is orally available.
+As of 2017, its metabolism and elimination half-life in humans were not well understood.

 It has been evaluated for neuroprotective effects in treating brain injuries and stroke.

 Pharmacology

 One oft-cited study (originally published in Russian) conducted on rats, suggests that Noopept works via the "antioxidant effect, the anti-inflammatory action, and the ability to inhibit the neurotoxicity of excess calcium and glutamate, and to improve the blood rheology".
+Studies in rats suggest, Noopept is a prodrug of the endogenous dipeptide cycloprolylglycine.
+Cycloprolylglycine is a modulator of AMPA receptors and exerts neuroprotective effects dependent upon AMPA- and TrkB-Receptor activation.
+In cell culture, cycloprolylglycine increases brain derived neurotrophic factor (BDNF).

 Some studies suggest that the pharmacological properties of Noopept are derived from its action as an activator of Hypoxia-inducible factor (HIF-1).

-Most of the effects of Noopept could be explained by its action as an activator of HIF-1.

 Dosage

-Noopept is frequently dosed at 10-30mg per day.
+Noopept is frequently dosed at 10–30 mg per day.
 However, there is no solid evidence indicating that any dose of Noopept is optimal.
-Few human trials have ever been carried out on Noopept, and as one meta-analysis notes, animal studies have used doses ranging from 0.1mg/kg bodyweight to 10mg/kg bodyweight.
+Few human trials have ever been carried out on Noopept, and as one meta-analysis notes, animal studies have used doses ranging from 0.1 mg/kg bodyweight to 10 mg/kg bodyweight.
 Furthermore, no long-term studies have been done to evaluate the lasting effects of chronic use at any given dose; the longest human study lasted for 56 days.
-There is, therefore, no dose of Noopept which may be called "safe".